 On the morning of May 11, 1970, a bus brought a group of people, most wearing suits and carrying briefcases, from the Intercontinental Hotel in downtown LA to Venice, at the time a troubled neighborhood of hippies, surfers, homeless, and artists.
 They disembarked by the beach, wandered down a decrepit alley, stepped into a freshly made hole in the wall, passed by a pile of rubble, through a corridor, and into a large, dimly lit room…

 In 1970, artist Robert Irwin and space program psychologist Edward Wortz designed NASA’s First National Symposium on Habitability of Environments, which brought researchers, engineers, architects and artists into Irwin’s studio to collaboratively tackle the challenge and reframe the ways in which we conceive, design and inhabit environments.
 Inspired by Irwin and Wortz’s collaboration, WAM will convene the Second National Symposium on Habitability of Environments in 2020.
 In preparation for the symposium, a cohort of collaborators from the arts, commercial space exploration, architecture, space medicine, anthropology and art history will gather in Minneapolis this October to consider the question: What fields of knowledge and ways of knowing are necessary to address the notion of a habitability beyond ‘life support’?

-Please join us for a public conversation following the workshop that will include an overview of the Habitability Project by the WAM curator Boris Oicherman, followed by screening of Tektite Revisited: Meghan O’Hara and James Merle Thomas’ documentary in-progress about NASA’s underwater habitability research in the U.S. Virgin Islands between 1969-70, and a presentation about the commercial space platform Axiom Space by Christian Maender.
+Please join us for a public conversation following the workshop, that will include an overview of the Habitability Project by WAM curator Boris Oicherman, followed by a screening of samples of Tektite Revisited: Meghan O’Hara and James Merle Thomas’ in-progress documentary about NASA’s underwater habitability research in the U.S. Virgin Islands between 1969-70, and a presentation about the commercial space platform Axiom Space by Christian Maender.
 The event will culminate with a roundtable discussion involving workshop participants.

 About Tektite Revisited